ereekaur/finance/README.md

 </p>

-which gave that the player is expected to lose 1200 dollars if he plays one thousand tournaments and break-even with the probability of 20%.
+which tells us that the player is expected to lose 1200 dollars if he plays one thousand tournaments and break-even with the probability of 20%.